Arte Johnson: Later work

 Johnson guest-starred in two episodes of The Partridge Family ("My Heart Belongs to a Two Car Garage" and "For Whom the Bell Tolls... and Tolls... and Tolls") and the situation comedy A Touch of Grace (1973).
 He appeared in the first season of the Detroit-produced children's show Hot Fudge (1974) and, for one week, as a celebrity guest panelist on the game show Match Game.
 From 1976 to 1980, Johnson was a regular celebrity guest judge on The Gong Show.

-In 1976, Johnson voiced the animated cartoon character Misterjaw, a blue, German-accented shark (with a bow tie and top hat), who liked to leap out of the water and shout "YEEEEotcha!" ("Gotcha!") at unsuspecting folks on The Pink Panther Laugh-and-a-Half Hour-and-a-Half Show.
+In 1976, Johnson voiced the animated cartoon character Misterjaw, a blue, German-accented shark, in The Pink Panther Show.
 He also voiced the character "Rhubarb" on The Houndcats and appeared as a guest on Canadian TV show Celebrity Cooks (1976) with host Bruno Gerussi.
 Johnson appeared on an episode of the NBC daytime version of Wheel of Fortune in September 1977 as a substitute letter-turner, both to fill in for an injured Susan Stafford, and to promote his short-lived NBC game show Knockout, which aired through early 1978.
 Instead of being introduced by the show's announcer, he would start the show with a small monologue, then the announcer would introduce the day's contestants.
-He was cast as Renfield, the comic sidekick of George Hamilton's Dracula in the film Love at First Bite (1979) and appeared in the all-star television disaster movie Condominium (1980).
+He was cast as Renfield, the comic sidekick of George Hamilton's Dracula in the film Love at First Bite (1979) and appeared in the all-star television disaster film Condominium (1980).
 He voiced "Weerd" in The 13 Ghosts of Scooby-Doo (1985), and played a disgruntled employee denied severance pay in an episode of Airwolf.
 He also voiced several other characters: Dr. Ludwig Von Strangebuck and Count Ray on two episodes of DuckTales; Devil Smurf on The Smurfs; Top Cat and Lou on Yo Yogi!; and Newt on Animaniacs.
 Johnson guest-starred in the Murder, She Wrote episode "No Laughing Murder" (1987).
 He also appeared in an episode of Night Court (1990).
 From 1991 to 1992, Johnson appeared in multiple episodes of General Hospital as Finian O'Toole.
 He played the old laboratory head of a team of scientists working on a serum of youth in Second Chance (1996).

-He performed more than 80 audiobook readings, including Gary Shteyngart's Absurdistan (2006) and Carl Hiaasen's Bad Monkey.
-He appeared in the Justice League Unlimited episode "The Ties That Bind" (2005) as the voice of Virman Vundabar.

-Johnson retired from acting in 2006.
+Johnson performed more than 80 audiobook readings, including Gary Shteyngart's Absurdistan (2006) and Carl Hiaasen's Bad Monkey.
+He appeared in the Justice League Unlimited episode "The Ties That Bind" (2005) as the voice of Virman Vundabar, which was his final acting role before his retirement in 2006.

 Personal life

 Johnson lived in Southern California with his wife, Gisela.
+They had four children: Antonia, Joanna, Danny, and Dae.
+He was previously married to choreographer Texie Waterman.

+Health problems and death

-He was a non-Hodgkin's lymphoma survivor, having been diagnosed and successfully treated in 1997.
-Johnson died on July 3, 2019, after being ill for three years with bladder and prostate cancer.
+Johnson was a non-Hodgkin's lymphoma survivor, which was diagnosed and successfully treated in 1997.
+Johnson died at his home in Los Angeles, on July 3, 2019, just three years after he being diagnosed with bladder and prostate cancers.
 He was 90.
 His ashes were scattered off Hawaii.
 Gisela Johnson survives him.